intuit/mlctl/examples/1-sklearn-tree-aws/README.md

 # Sklearn Tree for AWS SageMaker

 This is an example project which builds small SKlearn Decision Tree model to create jobs with SageMaker.
+Using this example, one can:

+- Build the model for execution on Sagemaker
+- Pre-process data via a data processing step
+- Train the model with a representative set of training data
+- Host the model for online hosting and consumption

-## Pre-requisites
+## Infrastructure Pre-requisites

-1. (3 minutes) awscli - To run mlctl with AWS, as end user, you will need to AWS CLI installed and authenticated.
+1. (5 minutes) awscli - To run mlctl with AWS, you will need AWS CLI installed and authenticated.
 The most up to date instructions can be found on the [AWS CLI install page](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+Once installed, use `aws configure` to setup the `AWS Access Key ID`, `AWS Secret Access Key` and `Default region name`.
+The access keys can be found on the AWS console at `<aws account name> -> My security credentials -> Access keys`

 2. (10 minutes) Role assignments - To run a SageMaker job, you need to create an execution role.
 The role gives and limits which permissions the jobs created by mlctl can do.
 [This guide on the SageMaker docs](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) include instructions for creating roles with both SageMaker and S3 access.
 You will see instructions to use this role in the `provider.yaml` below.